 - 5.5.13.1 Where there are constraints in the permit application, it must include conditions that specify in detail the activity and support the application.
-These conditions are based on the HAUC (UK) National Conditions.
+These conditions are based on the Statutory Guidance for Permit Conditions.
 See also chapter 6. - 5.5.13.2 Where the Permit Authority considers necessary it will also request that certain conditions be added to the application before issuing the permit. - 5.5.13.3 Permit conditions might be applicable to any activity.